Plotting FAQ

 How do I save my plots outside of R?

-can set to “yes” or “no” (the default is “no” to cut down on run time).
+you can set to “yes” or “no” (the default is “no” to cut down on run

 using ggsave()

+a folder.
 The subfolder will vary depending on the plot type.
-For example, all
+For

-directory.
-If you want further control over the export options, you can
+If you want further control over the export options, you can also use

 to manually save a ggplot object.